 Creating the LangChain FAISS Vector Store

-Wrap the FAISS index in a LangChain FAISS vector store.
+Now, we wrap the FAISS index in a LangChain FAISS vector store.
 This adds document storage (InMemoryDocstore) and a mapping from FAISS index positions to document IDs:

 vector_store = FAISS(